IPNL-CMS/SingleTprime-analysis/README.md

 1. Run the extractor + analysis in a given dataset
 2. How to access the code for the analysis
-3. How to use the default macro to plot the Tprime mass

 First you should set up your working area.
 For that please foolow the instructions here: